 - See more: Are we living in a post-stigma world?

 For others, like myself, it is useful in a different way.
 World Mental Health Day illuminates attitudes, stigmas, and narratives that prevail even in the face of almost worldwide visibility.
-It can be disheartening at the time, but ultimately informs us about the avenues which our activism could explore if we had the energy.
+It can be disheartening at the time.
+But it ultimately informs us about the avenues which our activism could explore if we had the energy.
 For some people living with mental illness, days like these can be a draining and painful reminder of how misunderstood we feel even within the mental health community.